Capt. Michael Varney, FRAeS, Managing Director

 Capt.
 Simon Henderson, PhD, FRAeS

-Much earlier in his career, he graduated from the Royal Australian Airforce Academy in 1982 and flew Dakota, Hercules and Boeing 707 aircraft.
-When Simon left the airforce as a squadron leader he was the flying safety staff officer for Air Lift Group based at Richmond in NSW.
-Simon works with the LOSA collaborative and has been an invited member to several regulatory panels, oversight bodies and working groups.
-He was a representative to the IATA Training and Qualification Initiative and a foundation member of the Evidence Based Training Foundation.
-Simon received his Doctorate in 2009 and remains a Senior Visiting Fellow at the University of New South Wales.
+Simon’s graduated from the Royal Australian Airforce Academy in 1982 and flew Dakota, Hercules and Boeing 707 aircraft.
+When Simon left the airforce he was the flying safety staff officer for Air Lift Group.
+Simon remains a corresponding member of the UKCAA CRM advisory panel, until recently was the airline training representative on Civil Aviation Safety Authorities (CASA) Flight Training Panel and the Industry Co-Chair of CASA's Flight Crew Licensing Sub-Committee.
+As a member of the IATA Training and Qualification Initiative helped found the Evidence Based Training Foundation.
+Simon received his Doctorate in 2009 and is a Senior Visiting Fellow at the University of New South Wales.

 Dr. Barbara Mawhin

 Barbara Mawhin, PhD in cognitive ergonomics and specialist in neurosciences, has worked in aeronautics for several years and in medical and fire-fighting fields.
 She is currently working in pedagogical solutions like serious gaming and microlearning for industries.
 Barbara was engaged in European Union funded research into pilot situation awareness, using the EBT Core Competencies.
 She has also conducted research into the effects of pilot fatigue.

 A growing and diverse team of capable individuals with strong industry credentials in airline and regulatory authority management, training, human factors, safety investigations and data analyses.
 All of us share a common goal, to improve the quality of flight crew training worldwide and help customers harness the benefits of EBT programs for initial and recurrent training.
 All of our team members bring additional dimensions to the services we offer.